 However, no matter which MPC you use there’s normally a workaround for lack of a specific input or output.As mentioned previously, lack of phono input is bypassed using a DJ mixer or phono preamp.
 Lack of dedicated mic inputs and phantom power just means you’ll have to use a dedicated mic pre-amp or the preamps on a separate mixer.

-it is worth remembering that all MPCs now ‘support’ class compliant USB audio/MIDI interfaces, which means you can substitute the built in audio device with a better quality interface with more I/O. The problem is that support is a bit patchy, not all interfaces work with many prone to clicks and pops.
+it is worth remembering that all MPCs now ‘support’ class compliant USB audio/MIDI interfaces, which means you can substitute the built in audio device with a better quality interface with more I/O. The problem is that audio support is a bit patchy, not all interfaces work with many prone to clicks and pops.
 Check out the MPC-Forums USB Class Compliance topic for the latest user feedback on which interfaces to use.

 The most recommended USB interface for the MPC (and the one used by Akai in their promo videos) is actually a complete mixer and recording solution, the Tascam Model 12, which effectively provides your MPC with 12 inputs, 10 outputs, hands on dials, knobs, EQ, FX, mic preamps and a host of other features.
 So if you’re happy ‘outsourcing’ these tasks to an additional device like this, even the MPC One Plus could be used as a studio ‘hub’.